maree217/copilot-center-of-excellence/README.md

 **Advisory & Support**
 Ongoing guidance, architecture reviews, and access to my network when you need expert input.

-### How I Typically Work

-Most engagements come through specialist recruiters and follow traditional contracting models.
-I'm flexible on structure - day rate, fixed price, or outcome-based - depending on what works for your organization.

-**What I bring that AI tools cannot:**
-- Accountability for outcomes
-- Judgment in ambiguous situations
-- Navigation of organizational politics
-- Relationships and network access
-- Physical presence when it matters

 [Get in touch →](mailto:ram@aicapabilitybuilder.com)